top of page

 • Setup and preparation for rectal spacing procedures is less complex than one might believe, considering the flexibility of anesthesia options, the simplicity of patient positioning, and the opportunity for improved needle mobility if floor or rail steppers are utilized for spacer probe purposes.

-• Clinical trials have demonstrated the efficacy of both SpaceOAR and Barrigel for rectal spacing.
-While these two gels possess their strengths and weaknesses, both are trusted by physicians to protect prostate cancer patients from radiotherapy.
+• Clinical trials have demonstrated the efficacy of both SpaceOAR and Barrigel rectal spacers.
+While these two gels possess their strengths and weaknesses, both are trusted by physicians for a prostate spacer procedure and to protect patients from radiotherapy.

 • The standard protocol for the majority of surgeries and procedures is the administration of antibiotics to prevent infection and post-op complications, which also applies to rectal spacing.
 However, the medical community has yet to cement an ubiquitous antibiotic regimen for rectal spacing, resulting in treatment diversity amongst physicians.